About BestPrep

 3M was the original company to partner with Bob Kaitz, an economics teacher at Breck School, in the development of a three-year pilot project to develop best practices for teaching business and economics.
 In 1976, 3M played a pivotal role in the launching of BestPrep to create experiential learning opportunities for students and teachers.
 Today, hundreds of 3M volunteers participate in mentoring BestPrep students and the BestPrep/3M collaboration has been nationally recognized.

 Ecolab has been a longtime advocate for BestPrep’s mission and partner in our programs.
 In 1979, Ecolab’s former Chairman and President, Fred Lanners, served as the inaugural keynote speaker at our first Annual Luncheon in 1979.
 Throughout our history, three volunteers from Ecolab have provided leadership serving as Board Chair.
-CEO of Ecolab, Doug Baker, has been very supportive of the company’s continued involvement by participating in the BestPrep Educational Forum and Birdies for BestPrep events.

 Since the early days of BestPrep, Cargill’s leadership, guidance, and participation has been a pivotal part of our development.
 Cargill provides hundreds of volunteers annually for BestPrep’s eMentors program and hosts a career day for Twin Cities AVID students, aligning with their focus on improving the lives of youth in our community.
 Cargill was also a key partner in the creation of BestPrep’s newest program, Cloud Coach.
-CEO Dave McClanahan has provided the keynote address at BestPrep’s Annual Luncheon event.

 BestPrep By The Numbers